From trails to bird-watching, these five destinations in the Chautauqua Lake region promise a way to soak in the serenity of the season.

 Potter Susan Abramovitz followed her dreams to southeast Ohio where she creates clay art that combines form and function, including this beautiful piece.

 This neighborhood has long been a place filled with beautifully renovated historic homes.
 Three homeowners invited us in.

 Battelle’s technical fellow for life sciences shares how the Columbus-based nonprofit ended up playing a pivotal role in the battle against COVID-19.

-With social distancing keeping us apart, the Conservancy for Cuyahoga Valley National Park and Haus of Cool have teamed to offer small-scale ceremonies.
+The Conservancy for Cuyahoga Valley National Park and Haus of Cool have teamed to offer small-scale ceremonies for an intimate wedding.